startergo/qemu-virgl-3dfx/wrappers/README.md

 # QEMU MESA GL/3Dfx Glide Pass-Through Wrapper Disk
-This folder contains the source codes for wrappers that make pass-through possible and how to make one
+This folder contains the source codes for wrappers that make pass-through possible and how to make one.

 ## Content
     3dfx          - Glide wrappers for supported guest OS/environment (DOS/Windows/DJGPP/Linux)